marlageha/dataredux/whirc/WHIRC_README.txt

 2. Run script to organize data.
    a) Read all headers and create fits table 'whirc_data.fits'
    >  whirc.whirc_setup()
+   b) Move whirc_info.dat, the digital observing log, to directory
+      above /Raw, /Calibs, /Final.
-   b) I then used > whirc.whirc_info() to create an easy-to-edit digital log of the
+   c) whirc_info.py is no longer needed, it was used to create a draft of the observing
-   observations.
-I then manually corrected this log; the whirc_info.dat file is the most up-to-date version.
-Don't run whirc_info(); it will overwrite the manually corrected log with one that hasn't been corrected yet.
-   c) Move whirc_info.dat to directory above /Raw, /Calibs, /Final.
+      log which was then edited and cross-checked with the data.

 3. Co-add all bias frames, bias.fits is written to /Calibs
    > whirc.whirc_mkbias()